-While this is also considered one of the most expensive drug problems to have, the statistics of people illegally abusing prescription painkillers, solidify the fact that more education and treatment options are needed to combat this rising problem.
+While this is also considered one of the most expensive drug problems to have, the statistics of people illegally abusing prescription painkillers solidify the fact that more education and treatment options are necessary to combat this rising problem.

 Symptoms of Oxycodone withdrawal are much the same for all narcotic pain medications.
 For instance, they include:

 Detox can be painful, especially in those who have used drugs for a long time, at high doses.
 As a result, it is often difficult to stop using opiates without help.